 The Draft People, Dogs and Parks Plan is now posted for public reviewed and comment.
-The Draft, released for public review on June 21, 2016, will not be finalized until December 2016.
+The Draft, released for public review on June 21, 2016, will not be finalized until early 2017.

 This plan has also been sent to the Seattle City Council who may review it in the Parks, Seattle Center, Libraries and Waterfront Committee.
 The Superintendent will finalize the plan after considering public testimony, receiving recommendations from the Board, and receiving input from the Seattle City Council.

 The Board of Park Commissioners were briefed on February 25, 2016 on the Superintendent's Preliminary Recommendations and took public testimony.
 This followed a preliminary discussion about issues relating to this policy on Thursday, January 28 where the Board again heard public comment.